spaceml-org/floodmapper/tutorial/README.md

 This tutorial provides a complete guide to using FloodMapper, including detailed instructions for installing the system on Google Cloud.

-Work through the chapters in order to creat a flood-extent map for a recent flooding event in Australia.
+Work through the following chapters to create a flood-extent map for a recent flooding event in Australia.

  1. [Introduction to FloodMapper](01_INTRODUCTION.md).